LoCoT2V-Bench: Benchmarking Long-Form and Complex Text-to-Video Generation: Implementation Details Explanation

-Here we explain the whole process of how we construct and evaluate proposed HERD dimension.
-We first give an introduction about all dimensions included in HERD metrics as follows: \begin{itemize} \item \textbf{Emotional Response} assesses the emotional impact of the video—whether it evokes curiosity, tension, inspiration, or confusion—and examines how effectively it engages viewers’ feelings and maintains their emotional attention throughout. \item \textbf{Narrative Flow} examines the clarity and coherence of the storyline, including scene transitions and pacing, focusing on whether the narrative unfolds smoothly, feels rushed, or allows moments for reflection. \item \textbf{Character Development} evaluates the depth, authenticity, and consistency of characters, as well as the evolution of their relationships, emphasizing how these elements contribute to audience engagement and narrative believability. \item \textbf{Visual Style} analyzes the use of cinematography, color palette, lighting, and framing in establishing mood, atmosphere, and tone, considering how visual choices enhance story immersion and emotional resonance. \item \textbf{Themes} reflects on the underlying ideas, messages, or social commentary, assessing whether they are clearly expressed, thought-provoking, and meaningfully integrated with the video’s overall narrative and intent. \item \textbf{Interpretive Depth} considers the degree of ambiguity, symbolism, and openness to multiple interpretations, evaluating whether the video encourages reflection, discussion, and a deeper engagement beyond the surface narrative. \item \textbf{Overall Impression} captures the lasting effect of the video, considering its overall impact, memorability, and appeal, and reflecting on its entertainment, educational, or emotional value for a broad range of audiences. \end{itemize}
+As mentioned in \ref{sec:herd}, we employ a dual-agent framework to evaluate the HERD metric across its six sub-dimensions.
+The prompts used in this framework could be seen in Appendix~\ref{appendix:herd evaluation prompt}.
+We also give a detailed introduction about all dimensions included in HERD metrics as follows: \begin{itemize}[leftmargin=1.2em, topsep=2pt, itemsep=1pt] \item \textbf{Emotional Response} assesses the emotional impact of the video---whether it evokes curiosity, tension, inspiration, or confusion---and examines how effectively it engages viewers’ feelings and maintains their emotional attention throughout. (e.g., \emph{The video is expected to evoke wonder, serenity, and a sense of cosmic discovery.
+Viewers should feel...}) \item \textbf{Narrative Flow} examines the clarity and coherence of the storyline, including scene transitions and pacing, focusing on whether the narrative unfolds smoothly, feels rushed, or allows moments for reflection. (e.g., \emph{The storytelling should progress smoothly from exploration to reflection, following...}) \item \textbf{Character Development} evaluates the depth, authenticity, and consistency of characters, as well as the evolution of their relationships, emphasizing how these elements contribute to audience engagement and narrative believability. (e.g., \emph{The woman is expected to embody curiosity...}) \item \textbf{Visual Style} analyzes the use of cinematography, color palette, lighting, and framing in establishing mood, atmosphere, and tone, considering how visual choices enhance story immersion and emotional resonance. (e.g., The video should feature a lush cosmic aesthetic...) \item \textbf{Themes Expression} reflects on the underlying ideas, messages, or social commentary, assessing whether they are clearly expressed, thought-provoking, and meaningfully integrated with the video’s overall narrative and intent. (e.g., Core ideas of exploration, observation, and...) \item \textbf{Overall Impression} captures the lasting effect of the video, considering its overall impact, memorability, and appeal, and reflecting on its entertainment, educational, or emotional value for a broad range of audiences. (e.g., The video should leave a lasting sense of peace and...) \end{itemize}